Auto-GDA: Automatic Domain Adaptation for Efficient Grounding Verification in Retrieval-Augmented Generation: Experimental Evaluation

 \subsection{Inference Efficiency}

 Linking to our motivational \Cref{fig:motivation}, we study the efficiency of our models in \Cref{tab:inferenceefficiency}.
 We compute NLI scores for 50 random samples from the respective datasets.
 We observe models in three categories: The most efficient models (Vectara to BART-large) have medium performance on the RAG datasets used in this work indicated by their ROC.
 On the other hand, models using sophisticated post-processing (AlignScore) perform better, but require about 2.5 times more inference time than our most successful DeBERTa model.
 Finally, LLMs via APIs require about 10-fold inference time, but result in highest performance.
 When we compare models trained with our approach, we observe LLM-level performance at about 10\% of the inference time.
+Although our primary focus lies on inference, we report generation times for Auto-GDA in \Cref{tab:gentimes} (Appendix) for completeness.